 Most intangible assets have an effective life which is specified in the UCA depreciation rules, reproduced below.

-[Update May 6, 2021] The government intends to amend the law to allow the self-assessment of effective life of patents, registered designs, copyrights and in-house software for tax purposes.
-This means that deductions may be brought forward if the self-assessed effective life is shorter than the statutory life, consistent with the treatment of tangible assets.
+In the budget of May 6, 2021 the Coalition government announced an intention to amend the law to allow the self-assessment of effective life of patents, registered designs, copyrights and in-house software for tax purposes.

 Statutory effective life of intangible assets